 A traditional Moroccan soup

-Like many Moroccan recipes, it uses fresh herbs like cilantro and parsley, and dried spices like ginger to develop rich flavor.
+Like many Moroccan recipes, this one uses fresh herbs like cilantro and parsley, and dried spices like ginger to develop rich flavor.

-If you enjoy this Iftar soup, be sure to try it with a loaf of Moroccan bread (Khobz), dates, and hard boiled eggs, for the full experience.
+If you enjoy this Iftar soup, be sure to try it with a loaf of Moroccan bread (Khobz), Moroccan mint tea, dates, hard boiled eggs, and halwa chebakia for the full experience.

 Ingredients